From the BlogSubscribe Now

 High Key Lighting Setup

-That’s all there is to creating a high key lighting setup.
-The lights behind the V-flats in this scenario were using 8″ reflectors aimed at the background.
+I used 8″ reflectors on my Elinchrom lights behind the V-flats aimed at the background.
 You can use whatever modifier you like for your key light, since it’s not really interacting with the background lights.
 Go ahead and throw in a beauty dish or a soft box.
 Use the wrap from the box inside the V-flats or move your subject forward to eliminate any spill.
-Used in this high key manner, you could put down a piece of take and start shooting a product catalog if you needed.

 High Key Lighting Setup